-- Lunch was organised, well managed and provided a relaxed and social occasion for people to enjoy their meal.
-We saw people who required assistance with their meals received this from patient and caring staff. - Care plans showed people's weight was closely monitored along with their food and fluid intake.
+- People told us they were happy with the variety and choice of meals provided.
+One person said, "The standard of food is excellent.
+We get good food choices and plenty to eat." - Lunch was organised, well managed and provided a relaxed and social occasion for people to enjoy their meal.
+We saw people who required assistance with their meals received this from patient and caring staff. - People's weight was closely monitored along with their food and fluid intake.
 Where concerns had been identified regarding people's food and fluid intake appropriate action had been taken.
 This included implementing food and fluid charts to record the amount of food and fluid consumed by people deemed to be at nutritional risk.